 Theory of Operation

 This document assumes familiarity with basic audio concepts (dBFS, sample rate, dynamic range).
-It's written for audio engineers, curious users, and anyone who wants to understand why the app does what it does.
+It is written for audio engineers, developers, and technically curious users who want to understand the why, not just the what.

 Signal Chains at a Glance